tsrctester1/filebot/README.md

 You can have multiple file stores.
 Simply provide the paths where you want the file_summaries to be and the location of the individual file store.
 All files stores must be in the `filebot-store-000` directory.
 Its highly recommened that you seperate file stores as the file summaries must fit into the context of the llm model, which has a token limit.

-Example of filebot.config option for `my-code-project` directory. `file_summaries` json file doesn't need to exist - it just specifies what it will be called when filebot creates it.
+Example of filebot.config option for `my-stuff` directory. `file_summaries` json file doesn't need to exist - it just specifies what it will be called when filebot creates it.

 ```
 [DEFAULT]